 Automated welding systems add speed, accuracy and repeatability to the welding operation.
-They can also help companies increase their productivity and reduce costs in a relatively short period of time.
-Obtaining such benefits, and realizing a quick return on investment (ROI), however, aren’t matters of chance.
-They’re the result of careful equipment selection, system integration and training.
-Peripherals can also help.
+They can help operations increase productivity and reduce costs in a relatively short period of time.
+But these results don’t happen by accident; they require careful equipment selection, system integration and training — including the selection of peripherals.

 |Using peripherals can add significantly to the ROI a company achieves with its welding robots. |